EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 ### Continuous Random Variables
-Continuous Random Variables have one big advantage over the discrete ones, which is their visual representation.
+Continuous random variables have one big advantage over the discrete ones, which is their visual representation.

-Differently from its discrete counterpart, it makes very little sense to ask what is the probability for a continuous Random Variable to take a specific value (because it is a single point in a continuous domain).
+Differently from its discrete counterpart, it makes very little sense to ask what is the probability for a continuous random variable to take a specific value (because it is a single point in a continuous domain).
 It makes more sense to look at how these probabilities are distributed in certain ranges and to represent these distributions as functions.

 Each of the techniques for generating a discrete random variable has its analogue in the continuous case.
-The way to generate continuous Random Variables is the continuous counterpart of the Inverse Transform Method.
+The way to generate continuous random variables is the continuous counterpart of the Inverse Transform Method.
 #### Uniformly Distribute Continuous Random Variable
 The probability distribution describing the possible outcome is constant over a certain range.
 That is why it is called uniform.

-This range is defined by two parameters, $a$ and $b$, that is, the lowest and the highest possible value that the Random Variable can take.
-Therefore, the probability of getting a reading of the Random Variable lower than $a$ or greater than $b$ is $0$.
+This range is defined by two parameters, $a$ and $b$, that is, the lowest and the highest possible value that the random variable can take.
+Therefore, the probability of getting a reading of the random variable lower than $a$ or greater than $b$ is $0$.

 $$f(x) = \cases{ \frac{1}{b-a} \text{ if } a \leq x \leq b \cr \cr 0 \text{ otherwise}}$$